Chief Executive Officer

 Managing Attorney (Morris Family Justice Center)

-Luisa provides legal consultation and/or representation in family law issues (such as domestic violence restraining orders, custody, divorce) to victims of intimate partner violence who are referred through the Morris County Family Justice Center (MCFJC).
 She began her legal career at Essex-Newark Legal Services, where she worked seven years in the Elder Law, Consumer, and Housing Units, under the guidance of Exec.
 Director Felipe Chavana.
 Luisa then served as an Assistant District Attorney in New York, prosecuting intimate partner violence and sexual assault crimes.
 She thereafter spent a year in private practice as a generalist, but mostly working with adult victims of abuse and as a pool attorney with the Office of the Law Guardian, on behalf of children who were involved in court cases brought by the Division of Child Protection and Permanency (DCP&P).
 “Although each experience has given me incalculable knowledge and experience, coming back to Legal Services was coming back home again.”
-Luisa is also a classically trained singer who has been a featured performer with the Volunteer Lawyers for the Arts Program.
-She makes costumes and accessories as a hobby.
-LSNJ Gale E. Chester Attorney Award 2011.

 Managing Attorney

 Alisa clerked for the Hon.
 John J. Callahan, a family court judge in Union County and thereafter worked at Essex-Newark Legal Services for 9 years as a Managing Attorney of the Elder Law Unit.
 She has been a part of LSNWJ since May 2002.
 Alisa handles family law, domestic violence, bankruptcy, and consumer law matters, as well as commitment hearings, and prepares planning documents such as Wills.
 She serves on the Hunterdon County Bar Association Domestic Violence Committee.
-Alisa enjoys hiking, traveling and spending time with her family as well as being involved with local community projects.
-LSNJ J. Harris David Award for Career Service to People in Poverty 2020; LSNJ Ronald B. Atlas Attorney Award 2010; LSNJ Richard J. Bennett Supervising Attorney Award 2000; Safe in Hunterdon’s The Community of Light Social Justice Award 2008, in recognition of her work assisting victims of domestic violence and sexual assault.

 Managing Attorney, Family Team Leader

 Grace joined legal services in the Belvidere office in 1998 and has been handling various family, public entitlements, and housing matters ever since.
 The pursuit of justice has led Grace to the Appellate Division a number of times, where she attained favorable results.
 Grace strives each day to provide services to the most vulnerable in our society in a manner that will make her clients proud that a legal services attorney represented them.
-Grace shares that “when I am not working, I am spending time with my wonderful husband and three sons who never cease to amaze me and who put smiles on my face every day!”
-NJ Commission on Professionalism in the Law Professional Lawyer of the Year 2015; Recognition by the Warren County Bar for her commitment to nonprofit work and her diligence, competence, and dedication to the legal profession 2019.

 Community Health Team Leader